Welcome to Searching the Literature: a Guide for Nurses!

 Health Statistics: Finding relevant health statistics is a challenging task.
 To help you in this undertaking, we have compiled some print and online resources that will be useful for finding data on a wide variety of health topics.

 Information Resources and your professional associations: Congratulations!
 You graduated.
 How do can you get access to information resources?
 This guide provides you information on professional associations, and other organizations that can help you.

 Scholarly Communication: University of Toronto Libraries maintains this guide to offer information to faculty, researchers, and students on the issues surrounding the dessemination and communication of scholarly information

-The Nursing e-Resources Guide consists of selected resources that are licensed by the University of Toronto Libraries or are freely available on the web.
+The Searching the Literature: a Guide for Nurses contains selected resources that are licensed by the University of Toronto Libraries or are freely available on the web.
 Its aim is to provide easy access to resources that complement the nursing curriculum.
 It is not a substitute for medical advice or treatment from a healthcare professional.
 We are not responsible for the content, accuracy or timeliness of the information provided.

 About web accessibility.
 Tell us about a web accessibility problem.